D-Day 75: Nations honor veterans, memory of fallen troops

 "Sorry," he said, tearing up.
 "They couldn't even know what life is all about."

-The biggest-ever air and seaborne invasion took place on D-Day, involving more than 150,000 troops that day itself and many more in the ensuing Battle of Normandy.
+The biggest-ever air and seaborne invasion took place on D-Day, involving around 160,000 troops that day itself and many more in the ensuing Battle of Normandy.
 Troops started landing overnight from the air, then were joined by a massive force by sea on the beaches code-named Omaha, Utah, Juno, Sword and Gold, carried by 7,000 boats.

 In that defining moment of military strategy confounded by unpredictable weather and human chaos, soldiers from the U.S., Britain, Canada and other Allied nations applied relentless bravery to carve out a beachhead on ground that Nazi Germany had occupied for four years.